TitusLee2000/Discord-Bot-Documentation/docs/taskOne.md

     <img src="../assets/taskone/taskone_p5.png" alt="Python Extension" width="350" height= "100">
 </div>

+---

-Time to start Python Virtual
+## Time to start Python Virtual

+We're almost finished the set up.
+The last step is to create a virual enviroment for the our code.
+This will help protect your system, prevent conflicts and to have multiple incompatible projects running on the same system without any issues by isolating this project dependencies.

+### Steps:

 1.  lets open the VSCode's command promt using `ctrl + shift + p`